erred/uva-rp1/notes/11-report-v1.md

 Currently not compatible with the reference implementation dues to changes in the protocol.

-The CICN [^cicn] project shares roots with the NDN project, but is based on a later protocol design with different priorities.
+The CICN project shares roots with the NDN project, but is based on a later protocol design with different priorities.
 It focuses on being a layer 3 protocol, leaving features such as content discovery